ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 end
 ```

-<div align="center" style="font-weight: bold; margin-top: 50px;">Congrats!
-You've just created your first multiplayer game on CORE!</div>

 ## Summary

-In just a few steps, you've created your first multiplayer game on CORE by using simple editor operations and a bit of Lua scripting.
+In just a few steps, you've created your first multiplayer game in CORE by using simple editor operations and a bit of Lua scripting.
 You're now able to publish your game and share it with your friends!